EddieLa/JOB/README.md

 ***

 Stopped working on comments for the moment. instead i'm working on developing more settings to customise the decoding process, general performance and including more barcode formats.

 Version 1.5 is up with some changes to the available setting, two new supported formats, better performance for Ean13 in many cases.

 The new default way of posting a message to the worker is as follows:

-DecodeWorker.postMessage({ImageData: data, Width: c.width, Height: c.height, cmd: "normal"});
+`DecodeWorker.postMessage({ImageData: data, Width: c.width, Height: c.height, cmd: "normal"});`

-The optional commands are:
+####Optional commands:

-Secure2Of5: Set to true by default, setting this to false will result in a much higher risk for false positives but might be good some isolated cases.
+**Secure2Of5**: Set to true by default, setting this to false will result in a much
+                higher risk for false positives but might be good some isolated cases.

-Ean13Speed: Set to true by default, setting this to false will make Ean13 decoding slower but a little safer from faulty readings.
+**Ean13Speed**: Set to true by default, setting this to false will make Ean13
+                decoding slower but a little safer from faulty readings.

-LowLight: Set to false by default, setting this true makes the worker use a different function for contrast/binary as suggested by drbsoftware this might be better for low light pictures.
+**LowLight**: Set to false by default, setting this true makes the worker use a different
+              function for contrast/binary as suggested by drbsoftware this might be better for low light pictures.

-DecodeNr: Set to positive infinity by default, this is the maximum number of barcodes to decode.
+**DecodeNr**: Set to positive infinity by default, this is the maximum number
+              of barcodes to decode.
 If the number of barcodes in the image is known, setting this to that number will increase perfomance in many cases.

-Decode: Set to ["Code128","Code93","Code39","EAN-13", "2Of5", "Inter2Of5"] by default, setting this to ["EAN-13"] will make the worker only decode Ean-13, this will increase performance in many cases.
+**Decode**: Set to ["Code128","Code93","Code39","EAN-13", "2Of5", "Inter2Of5"] by default, setting this to ["EAN-13"]
+            will make the worker only decode Ean-13, this will increase performance in many cases.
             Very useful if you know what types of barcodes you're looking for.

-Here is a couple of examples of optional settings:
+####Optional settings examples:

-To only decode Code93, Code39 and Ean13:
+**Decode Code93, Code39 and Ean13:**

-DecodeWorker.postMessage({ImageData: data, Width: c.width, Height: c.height, cmd: "normal", Decode: ["Code93","Code39","EAN-13"]});
+`DecodeWorker.postMessage({ImageData: data, Width: c.width, Height: c.height, cmd: "normal", Decode: ["Code93","Code39","EAN-13"]});`

-To set the number of barcodes in image to 2 and use low light function:
+**Decode two barcodes in a low-light image:**

-DecodeWorker.postMessage({ImageData: data, Width: c.width, Height: c.height, cmd: "normal": DecodeNr: 2, LowLight: true});
+`DecodeWorker.postMessage({ImageData: data, Width: c.width, Height: c.height, cmd: "normal": DecodeNr: 2, LowLight: true});`